Faneeh/restaurant-page/README.md

-# restaurant-page
+This repo is a CO-OP Project for a restaurant website

-CO-OP Project (Restaurant Website)
+# By Faneeh and adavd